|

 Flood occurred in the same year as the Flood.
 It seems

-that technically the Deluge was shown to have ended when
+that technically the Deluge had ended shortly before

 H) We do NOT know the exact birth date of Noah.